Camelot Theme Park: Closure

 The closure of the park was announced by its operator, Knights Leisure, on 4 November 2012, the managing director blaming poor summer weather and events such as London 2012 and the Diamond Jubilee for declining visitor numbers.
 Some roller coasters were sold, for example, the Whirlwind was relocated to Skyline Park in Germany, but others remained in the abandoned park.

 The site's future was uncertain, as the new owner was planning to redevelop the site.
 The then indications were that it would be a housing development.

-Research published in 2019 suggested that the site of Park Hall Road in Charnock Richard is projected to be able to fit 6,294 new homes across its 140-acre site.
-It is reported to have a potential value, in terms of development, of around £790 million.

 Future

 In August 2014, an application to build 420 houses on the site by owners Story Group was unanimously rejected by Chorley Council, with 261 public objections, as the development was not permissible within the Green Belt.

 In August 2016, a second application to build two hundred houses on the site was announced.

 In March 2018, plans for 195 homes at the site were scrapped.

 All planning applications to date (as of January 2022) have been rejected by Chorley Council.
-Housing on the site has been heavily criticised by the local communities leading to doubt over what the future is for the former theme park.

 In December 2020, bulldozers were on site, demolishing a number of the structures that were considered unstable, including the iconic white castle entrance.

-By July 2021, the park had been dismantled and demolished, albeit having been crumbling away and damaged several times by arson and vandalism since the park’s closure in 2012.
+By July 2021, the park had been dismantled and demolished, albeit having been in derelict condition and damaged several times by arson and vandalism since the park’s closure in 2012.
 Parts of some of the rides and pieces of the park still stand on the site, though in February 2020, Knightmare, the signature ride at the park, was dismantled after being standing and left in the elements for eight years.